FIAPF: Accredited film festivals

 As of 2015, the FIAPF provided accreditation to 47 film festivals worldwide.
 The FIAPF categorizes the film festivals as Competitive, Competitive Specialised, Non-Competitive and Documentary/Short Film.

 Competitive film festivals

 The following film festivals have been given competitive status by the FIAPF.

 Competitive specialised film festivals

-The following film festivals have been given specialised competitive status by the FIAPF.
+As of 2024, the following film festivals have specialised competitive status by the FIAPF.

 Non-competitive film festivals

 The following film festivals have been given non-competitive status by the FIAPF.

 Documentary and short film festivals

 The following film festivals are for documentary and short films.

 Former accredited film festivals

 The following film festivals used to be accredited by the FIAPF, but withdrew.